Divya247/sales_dataAnalysis/README.md

 ## 1.Pre-processing
 Here the data has been cleaned and missing values have been dealth with.
 ## 2. Analysis
-Here a detailed analysis on the data has been performed to see how each attribute affects the sales.
+Here a detailed analysis on the data has been performed to see the trends in the data and to see how each attribute affects the sales.